LxserK1tty/lxz/README.md

     about me !

-`` -wwwww I'm always on PonyTown whenever I feel lonely or stressed, and if you ever see me , please don't be afraid to cuddle + hide + kiss !!! i adore even the slightest interaction with anyone ! it could be a tiny convo or just wanting to cuddle , even if it's through a screen, it makes me feel happy and comfortable with my surroundings! ^w^ .
+`` -wwwww I'm always only on PonyTown whenever I feel lonely or stressed, and if you ever see me , please don't be afraid to cuddle + hide + kiss !!! i adore even the slightest interaction with anyone ! it could be a tiny convo or just wanting to cuddle , even if it's through a screen, it makes me feel happy and comfortable with my surroundings! ^w^ .
 OH and a quick thing -!!
 If u ever see me huddled around a pony who always has "no chat" in their name, it's just my alt account !
 I don't really have any friends, besides just one or two people I adore so much for, the purpose of said alt account was just for me to feel less lonely , even if it just makes me look crazy in the end X ( .``

 `` --i'm always around the phighting area in pony town if u'd like to find me !
 I'd always be using a hyperlaser or rocket cosplay as those two are my known comfort characters! (i adore boombox and sword a lot more ahahah..) or , , I would be outside the bakery area using a d3rlord3 cosplay ! (or even zuka at some point) | always feel free to c+h+k or int !!! ^_^ ``